Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 ♫ “We don’t need no education” ♫

 Is this what visual effects were in 2001?

 Ever notice how Rowling and the rest of the literary community subscribe to this idea of witchcraft being a medieval thing?
-Their towns are all twisted and old, they use candles, they wear robes and shit.
+Their towns are all twisted and old, they use candles, they wear robes.
 It really feels like they have no contact with the outside world at all.
 But then you see them wearing sneakers, and you know there ain’t no Nike Store in Diagon Alley.
 This all bothers me.